nais/deploy/README.md

 ```

 ### Simulating Github deployment requests
+When you want to send webhooks to _hookd_ without invoking Github, you can use the `mkdeploy` tool, which simulates these requests.

 Start a local Kafka instance as described above.
 Now run your local hookd instance, disabling Github interactions:
 ```
 hookd/hookd --github-enabled=false --listen-address=127.0.0.1:8080
 ```

-You might want to start up `deployd` as well:
+If you want to deploy, you want to start up `deployd` as well:
 ```
 deployd/deployd
 ```